The Growth the Kingdom (Mark 4:1-34)

 When something goes wrong, our first temptation is to look at the person responsible to see if there is some fault in what they are doing.
 So we tend to look at ourselves and think there is something wrong with us, or that we are doing something wrong.
 This is sometimes the case – but according to this passage, not always.
 When it looks like we’re failing in ministry, we should look at ourselves, but we should also look much deeper.
 Something else may be going on.

 The first parable in verses 1 to 20 is often called the parable of the sower.
 But if you look carefully, the sower really isn’t the main point of the parable at all.
 Others call it the parable of the seed, but even that isn’t completely accurate.
-You could call the parable the parable of the soils, because the key and determining factor for the success of the crop is not the sower, or the seed.
+You could call this the parable of the soils, because the key and determining factor for the success of the crop is not the sower, or the seed.
 The sower is doing everything he can, and the same seed is sown everywhere.
 The difference is where the seed lands.
 When Jesus interprets the parable, he’s saying that the apparent lack of success is not because he has failed, or because his gospel is deficient.
 It’s because of the condition of those who are receiving his word: the Pharisees, the scribes, and even his family.
 He even quotes a puzzling passage from Isaiah, which a lot of people struggle over.
 But his point is that God’s Word and the gospel separate us according to our response.
 The fact that some people reject the gospel is not a failure of God or his gospel.
 It’s actually what’s supposed to happen.
 And given the nature of the soil conditions, failure is not at all surprising.
 We shouldn’t be discouraged, because even when it’s rejected, the gospel is only revealing the condition of the heart of the person who has rejected it.

 Notice also in verses 26 to 29 something we need to see.
 The farmer scatters seed.
 It’s not that the farmer is unimportant.
 He has an important role.
 But notice what the farmer doesn’t do.
 The farmer doesn’t make the seed grow.
 He sleeps and gets up.
 Life goes on as it always does.
 It seems routine and mundane.
 But he contributes nothing in between sowing the seed and eventually harvesting it.
 All he does is wait.
 Jesus is telling us that we have a role in his kingdom.
 We have an important role.
 But the growth and success of his kingdom does not depend on us.
 It doesn’t depend on human effort, and human insight can’t even explain it.
 The seed grows, and so does the kingdom.
 God will take care of the results.